 2. Your internet connection may not be as fast as advertised

 It’s not uncommon for an internet connection to run more slowly than is advertised via the provider.
-Of course, most providers like to be ultimately optimistic about their speeds, which is why you will see the wording of ‘speeds up to’ on the advertising package.
+Of course, most providers like to be optimistic about their speeds, which is why you might see the wording of ‘speeds up to’ on the plan’s advertising.
 Your slow internet may not be a connectivity issue, but instead is running at a speed considered regular for your NBN plan.

 A speed test will confirm just how fast your internet connection is in megabits per second (Mbps).
-You can run a free test online through a variety of speed testing websites (such as Ookla or Google Speedtest); this way you get an accurate read from multiple sources on how well your connection is performing.
+You can run a free test online using our speed test tool below or through a variety of speed testing websites (such as Ookla or Google Speedtest); this way you get an accurate read from multiple sources on how well your connection is performing.

 It’s worthwhile comparing the results from your speed test against the maximum speed of your internet plan.
 If you’re on the NBN in Australia, this is easy to check as your NBN provider lists both the maximum speed available on your plan and the typical evening speed you can expect on its website.